MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-08-18-Tenure-Portfolio-Year-4.md

 ## Professional Development activities:

-I attended the 3-day long SEPAL Evidence-Based Teaching Institute at SF State
+I attended the 3-day long SEPAL Evidence-Based Teaching Institute at SF State.

 I attended the 3-day [Summer of Nanopore](https://dnalc.cshl.edu/email/2024-summer-nanopore-sequencing/) Professional Development workshop hosted at Skyline College by the Cold Spring Harbor DNA Learning Center.
 My goal is to bring this cutting edge technology into the classroom by 2026.